Get Help Today. (800) 516-4357

 • Nausea and vomiting

-These symptoms can range from not present to severe, depending on the individual and their history of opioid use.
+These symptoms can range from mild to severe, depending on the individual and their history of opioid use.
 This will impact the best way to treat the person, with more severe symptoms warranting certain medications that wouldn’t be used for mild withdrawal.

 Can You Die From Withdrawal Symptoms@2x

 It is possible to die from opioid withdrawal, although unlikely.
-Persistent vomiting and diarrhea can cause a person to become severely dehydrated, which can be life-threatening.
+Persistent vomiting and diarrhea can cause a person to become severely dehydrated, leading to electrolyte imbalance, especially elevated sodium levels.
+This can cause heart failure and be life-threatening without proper care or hospitalization.[3]

 What Medications Are Used for Heroin Detox?